 Data that is connected to any of the corporate applications will –– in accordance with the company’s standard backup policies –– be automatically backed up if that device is connected to a mobile device management solution.

 Automatic deletion is a highly beneficial feature that MDM solutions provide.
 Storage space that is being taken up by temporary storage queues which are no longer required and were not deleted by applications are freed up through automatic deletion, which means less clogging and more space available.

 Do You Need Mobile Device Management?

-Using mobile devices to view business applications and platforms, join voice or video calls and to access business networks has become standard practice in recent years for many businesses.
+Using mobile devices to view business applications and platforms, join voice or video calls, and access business networks has become standard practice in recent years for many businesses.

-If your employees are using mobile devices, to access to your company’s data or files, then Mobile Device Management is a security investment that you should consider making a priority.
+If your employees are using mobile devices to access your company’s data or files, then Mobile Device Management solutions are a security investment that you should consider making a priority.
 Just one lost or stolen mobile device with access to your network could become a major security issue.
-Without the protection an MDM solution provides, a lost device could lead to private information (like customers’ credit card numbers or personal medical information) being compromised, potentially leading to costly fees and compliance violation related lawsuits.
+Without the protection an MDM solution provides, a lost device could lead to private information (like customers’ credit card numbers or personal medical information) being compromised, potentially leading to costly fees and compliance violation-related lawsuits.

 Not only are more employees than ever making the shift from working in corporate offices to working from home, but they are also working across a far wider range of devices.
 Employees will need access to corporate data and applications anywhere and anytime.
 This creates a unique security risk to corporate data.
-We’d recommend that organizations with a large percentage of mobile devices, and particularly those working with highly sensitive data, consider implementing a Mobile Device Management solution. to protect corporate devices.
+We’d recommend that organizations with a large percentage of mobile devices, and particularly those working with highly sensitive data, consider Mobile Device Management solutions in the pursuit of protecting their corporate devices.